prachisinghtanwar/EDA/README.md

 Matplotlib & Seaborn: To create static visualizations for quick insight into accident patterns.

-Plotly: For developing interactive dashboards, enabling stakeholders to explore data and derive insights in real time.
+Plotly: For developing interactive dashboards, enabling users to explore data and derive insights in real time.